xp44mm/Notebook/RxInAction/01 Reactive programming.md

 entities = LongDatabaseQuery();
 ```

-In this synchronous code fragment, LongDatabaseQuery won’t start execution until LongWebRequest and LongDiskWrite complete.
-During the time that each method is executed, the calling thread is blocked and the resources it holds are practically wasted and can’t be used to serve other requests or handle other events.
+In this synchronous code fragment, LongDatabaseQuery won't start execution until LongWebRequest and LongDiskWrite complete.
+During the time that each method is executed, the calling thread is blocked and the resources it holds are practically wasted and can't be used to serve other requests or handle other events.
 If this were happening on the UI thread, the application would look frozen until the execution finishes.
 If this were happening on a server application, at some point you might run out of free threads and requests would start being rejected.
 In both cases, the application stops being responsive.

 The total time it takes to run the preceding code fragment is as follows: